dhdeangelis/astro_sun_position/README.md

 # astro_sun_ephemeris.15c

 This is a program designed for the SwissMicros DM15L programmable calculator, a clone of the HP-15C calculator that was popular in the 1980's.
-It also works on Torsten Manz's HP-15C simulator (http://hp-15c.homepage.t-online.de).
+It also works on [Torsten Manz's HP-15C simulator](http://hp-15c.homepage.t-online.de).

 USAGE: